ku-sldg/plih/_simple/2-Adding-Booleans.md

 ## Inference Rules

 Let's start with our inference rules for `AE` and extend them to include new rules for `ABE` constructs.
+Here are the original evaluation rules for `AE`:

 $$\frac{}{\eval v = v}\; [NumE]$$